 Within courses in the field of Clinical Pharmacy, which is of high significance for the current profession of pharmacists as experts for the use of medicines, the students will be enabled to recognise existing and potential drug- and health-related problems for the entire medication of a patient.
 Also they shall be qualified to evaluate these on the basis of their pharmaceutical knowledge, to give recommendation for the optimisation of the drug therapy of the respective patient either in self-medication as well as in collaboration with the physician and to competently monitor the progress of therapy.

 The pharmaceutical and medical terminology is the technical language of the pharmacist as well as of the physician.
 Their mastery is not only the prerequisite for precise and distinctive scientific communication of the health professions among each other, but also for the technically correct procedure of the pharmacist.

 Information on a Diploma or MSc thesis at our Department or the Master's program 'Pharmaceutical Sciences' of the Institute

 Here you will find information on Diploma thesis in Clinical Pharmacy

-Here you find information on Master of Pharmaceutical Sciences in Clinical Pharmacy
+Here you will find information on the Clinical Pharmacy events for the Master of Pharmaceutical Sciences